Byglandsfjord

-Byglandsfjord is a village in Bygland municipality in Agder county, Norway.
-The village is located in the Setesdal valley along the Norwegian National Road 9 and the river Otra in the far southern part of the municipality, just north of the border with Evje og Hornnes municipality and at the southern end of the lake Byglandsfjorden.
-The 0.47 km2 village has a population (2016) of 365 which gives the village a population density of 777 PD/km2.
-Revsnes Hotel offers accommodation.
+Byglandsfjord is a village in Bygland Municipality in Agder county, Norway.
+The village is located in the Setesdal valley along the Norwegian National Road 9 and the river Otra in the far southern part of the municipality, just north of the border with Evje og Hornnes Municipality and at the southern end of the lake Byglandsfjorden.
+The Revsnes Hotel is located in the village.

+The 0.47 km2 village has a population (2025) of 343 and a population density of 730 PD/km2.

 The highest point in the area surrounding the village is the 762 m tall Årdalsknaben, about 1.5 km northeast of the village.
 The village itself sits at an elevation of about 207 m above sea level.
 Byglandsfjord is located about 5 km south of the village of Grendi and about 13 km north of the village of Evje in the neighboring municipality.
 Byglandsfjord Station, the terminal station of the now defunct Setesdal Line was also located in this village.

+History

 The steamboat (1866) travels on the Byglandsfjorden between the villages of Byglandsfjord, Bygland, and Ose during the summer months.
 The wood-fired steamboat was the former most important transport across the lake, before further transport by horse and carriage up the valley.